carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/01-introduction.md

 > ## Why Quarto and not R Markdown?
 >
 > As noted before, Quarto is the next generation of R Markdown which was the subject of a previous workshop [see Reproducible Publications with RStudio](https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio); and, the anatomy of `.rmd` and `.qmd` files are very similar.
 So why move to Quarto?
-While compatible with Python (and bash, Julia, C, SQL), R Markdown was designed primarily for R users. **Quarto does not require R.** Quarto runs computations into separate pluggable language "engine", which helps make this cross language functionality easier to support and reduces infrastrucutre intensivity with built-in applications.
-In addition, because Quarto is designed to be compatible with existing formats you can render most existing `.Rmd` and Jupyter Notebooks with Quarto without modification.
+While compatible with Python (and bash, Julia, C, SQL), R Markdown was designed primarily for R users. **Quarto does not require R.** Quarto runs computations into separate pluggable language "engine", which helps make this cross-language functionality easier to support and reduces infrastructure intensity with built-in applications.
+In addition, because Quarto is designed to be compatible with existing formats, you can render most existing `.Rmd` and Jupyter Notebooks with Quarto without modification.
 This low-pain process helps the transition to Quarto.
 {: .callout}

 ## A Note About the Workshop Example

-Our goal is that by the end of this workshop you will be able to create a reproducible report using data and code we will provide.
+Our goal is that by the end of this workshop, you will be able to create a reproducible report using data and code we will provide.
 Throughout this workshop, we will be using a shorter and adapted version of the data paper:

 Nitsch, F. J., Sellitto, M., & Kalenscher, T. (2021).
 Trier social stress test and food-choice: Behavioral, self-report & hormonal data. *Data in brief*, 37, 107245. [https://doi.org/10.1016/j.dib.2021.107245](https://doi.org/10.1016/j.dib.2021.107245).

-We will be also using a simplified version of the project directory containing data files and scripts published by the authors on Open Science Framework: [https://doi.org/10.17605/OSF.IO/6MVQ7](https://doi.org/10.17605/OSF.IO/6MVQ7).
+We will also be using a simplified version of the project directory containing data files and scripts published by the authors on Open Science Framework: [https://doi.org/10.17605/OSF.IO/6MVQ7](https://doi.org/10.17605/OSF.IO/6MVQ7).

 The adapted paper template and project directory are used exclusively for instruction purposes with permission from the authors.